tramitit/guides/en/romania/residence_visa.md

 categories:
 - Romania
 date: '2024-06-07'
-description: Learn the step-by-step process to obtain a residence visa for Romania, including document requirements and application procedures.
-Ideal for long-term stays.
+description: Comprehensive guide on obtaining a Residence Visa for Romania.
+Includes necessary documents, application steps, and key details for a successful process.
 draft: false
-meta_title: Comprehensive Guide to Obtaining a Residence Visa for Romania
+meta_title: 'Romania Residence Visa Guide: Application Steps and Requirements'
-title: Comprehensive Guide to Obtaining a Residence Visa for Romania
+title: 'Romania Residence Visa Guide: Application Steps and Requirements'
 translationKey: romania-residence_visa
 ---

 ## Description
 ### What is it?